ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 -	“During system development, the team must:
 (i)	adopt best practices for identifying requirements and for OO software analysis and design;
 (ii)	adopt recognized coding standards (e.g., CamelCase);
-(iii)	use Javadoc to generate useful documentation for Java code.”
+(iii)	use Javadoc to generate usefull documentation for Java code.”
 - The Diagrams are to be made in UML.

 ### Implementation Constraints